xgreenx/cv/index.md

 **C++/GO Blockchain Developer** [482.solutions](https://482.solutions) _(August 2018 - April 2020)_

 It was a company where I started work with blockchain.
-The main project was the customization and updating of the NEM blockchain, adding new features, new plugins, performance testing, and optimizations.
+The major project was the customization and updating of the NEM blockchain, adding new features, new plugins, performance testing, and optimizations.
 Side projects were related to the integration of the blockchain with IoT.
 - Added metrics into the code and created a framework for performance testing of the blockchain.